SNF-Root/VPD-ICPMS/README.md

 *Show image of the pinion press fit onto the stepper shaft*

-Lastly, insert the two dovetails on the back of the Syringe Holder Rack into the dovetail slots on the top of the Syringe Holder Body.
-Slide the rack down until its teeth make contact with the pinion.
+Lastly, slide the rack into the syringe holder body.
+Insert the two dovetails on the back of the Syringe Holder Rack into the dovetail slots on the top of the Syringe Holder Body.
+Press the rack down until its teeth make contact with the pinion.
 Continue pushing the rack down, causing the pinion to interface with the rack and begin spinning.
 Push the rack all the way down until the small arm collides with the Sryinge Holder Body's ledge and prevents it from going further.
+There should be some friction/resistance to pressing the dovetails together, especially the first time they're connected.

 *Show two images of the rack, one of it getting inserted into the top, and the other of it bottomed out.

-### Enclosure Manufacturing
+### 2 Enclosure Manufacturing

 *Insert CAD rendering of finished enclosure*